 Seuss Landing goes all out every year for Grinchmas, and we wouldn't want it any other way.
 Everywhere you look, there are ornaments, lights, tinsel and garlands galore.
 Even the grumpy Lorax is decked out in his holiday best!
 If there's one group of people who know how to celebrate the holidays, it's the citizens of Whoville.
 And we're thankful they take their tree-trimming talents to Islands of Adventure every who-liday season!

-Of course, I can't froget to mention The Wizarding World of Harry Potter — Hogsmeade which, with its year-round snow-filled rooftops, becomes even more magical during the holiday season.
+Of course, I can't froget to mention The Wizarding World of Harry Potter — Hogsmeade!
+With its year-round snow-filled rooftops, this area becomes even more magical during the holiday season.
 There's nothing like strolling through those garland-lined streets with a warm mug of Hot Butterbeer in hand.

 Runner-Up: Busch Gardens Tampa Bay